siqim/siqim.github.io/_pages/about.md

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

 # 🔥 News
+- *2023.03*: Received ICLR'23 Travel Award!
+Thanks ICLR and see you in Kigali in the coming May!
 - *2023.01*: Our paper [LRI](https://openreview.net/forum?id=6u7mf9s2A9) is accepted to ICLR 2023 and NeurIPS 2022 AI4Science!

 <details>